IshanSinghal/ID-Deploy-Docker-Container-Using-Jenkins-Deployed-In-A-Container/README.md

 ## Future Updates:
    Make the process more intelligent by implementing it through Kubernetes.
-   K8s will automactically handle monitoring and replication.
+   K8s will automactically handle monitoring and replication(auto-scaling).